revanth83/revanth83.github.io/_posts/2025-11-23-potential-outcomes-association-vs-causation.md

    - One unit’s treatment does not affect another’s outcome.
    - There is only one “version” of treatment.
-6. **Assumptions are essential**: causal inference always relies on assumptions to connect causal quantities to estimators. import numpy as np import pandas as pd
+6. **Assumptions are essential**: causal inference always relies on assumptions to connect causal quantities to estimators.

+---

+## Reference

+This analysis builds on standard concepts in causal inference, particularly the potential outcomes framework popularized in:

+- Matheus Facure — *Causal Inference for the Brave and True*

+All examples and interpretations here are **original and tailored to practical intuition-building**.

+import numpy as np
+import pandas as pd